mjuhanne/fyrtur-esp/README.md

 * Allow the use of "front roll" configuration** (curtain rod flipped 180 degrees) to give 2-3cm space between window and the blinds
 * Enable the use of blinds longer than 195cm!
 * Possibility to integrate temperature/humidity sensors or maybe a window break-in sensor?
+* OTA firmware updating of the STM32 motor module (see below)

 There also exists [a custom firmware for the Fyrtur motor module](https://github.com/mjuhanne/fyrtur-motor-board) that makes it possible to have more finer control of the motor unit along with several enhancements: